ht-ikka/ikka-mfg-intelligence/demo/README_demo.md

 This folder contains public demo materials for IKKA.

 IKKA is a governed AI decision infrastructure initiative for manufacturing and engineering environments.

-These videos show the current product thesis, early system behavior, and demo workflows.
+These videos are hosted as Google Drive links and show the current product thesis, early system behavior, and demo workflows.

 ---